-History: built in 1827, when California was part of Mexico’s territory.
-The adobe house was built for Presidio Commandat, Jose Maria Estudillo.
-Very notable San Diego haunting.
-La casa De Estudillo is one of a series of six notable haunted locations including El Campo Cemetery Whaley House, La Casa de Bandini, La Casa de Estudillo, El Fandango Restaurant, and Robinson Rose House.
-All six suspected haunted locations, share Ley lines with El Campo Cemetary, geographical, and structural commonality.
+La Casa de Estudillo was built in 1827 when California was still part of Mexico’s territory.
+The adobe house was built for presidio commandant, Jose Maria Estudillo.
+La casa de Estudillo is one of eight notable haunted locations in Old Town San Diego.
+The seven other haunted locations include El Campo Cemetery, the Whaley House, La Casa de Bandini, the Cosmopolitan Hotel, El Fandango Restaurant, the Robinson Rose House, and Victorian Village.

-Chapel – A hooded figure, possibly a monk, is witnessed hovering in and out of doorway in priest’s bedroom.
+Chapel – A hooded figure, possibly a monk, is witnessed hovering in and out of the doorway in the priest’s bedroom.

 Parlor – Twin heavy wooden doors slam closed without reason.

-Dinning room – a possible figure of a person dressed in vaquero outfit has been witnessed.
+Dinning room – a possible figure of a person dressed in a vaquero outfit has been witnessed.